 Here are a few ideas to get you started:

-- Identify important keywords.
+- Identify high purchase intent terms through keyword research.
 For best results, target long-tail money keywords.
 These are keywords that help generate traffic that’s ready to buy.

 - Identify potential websites to target.
 Whittle down your list to those websites that are more likely to give you a link or mention.